Rodion Romanovitch Raskolnikov

 This idea of Raskolnikov as a machine expresses a common fear that often accompanies advances and potential advances in technology and industry.
 We think of machine anxiety in terms of the singularity and people falling in love with robots...because those are the machines that we as a culture are currently afraid of.
 But the idea of machines as cold and unfeeling has been around for a long time—you've probably read books and seen movies (think The Terminator and The Matrix) where this anxiety is explored less subtly than in here.

 But how does this connect to Raskolnikov?
 One way to look at it is that he becomes machine-like when he forgets that Alyona the pawnbroker is a person.
 He loses his will under the sway of his murderous idea and becomes controlled by it.

-If you've done a Google search on Raskolnikov, you've probably seen the term "nihilism" used alongside his name.
-Any time you see "ism," you are going to have to do some research to find out what's going on.
-That said, we are here to give you some solid basics on nihilism and then examine how it applies to Raskolnikov.
+Lit crit pro tip: any time you see "ism" associated with a major character, you're going to want to do some research to find out what's going on.
+Lucky for you, we're here to give you some solid basics on nihilism and then examine how it applies to Raskolnikov.

-In this case, our trusty Oxford English Dictionary is a big help to us.
+In this case, our best friend, the Oxford English Dictionary, is a big help to us.
 Here are some basic definitions:

 Total rejection of prevailing religious beliefs, moral principles, laws, etc., often from a sense of despair and the belief that life is devoid of meaning.
 Also more generally […]: negativity, destructiveness, hostility to accepted beliefs or established institutions.
 (Source)